Data Centers in Iceland

 Market Access, Business & Tax Climate

-Regional Market Reach: Iceland's location makes it an effective bridge for data transfer between North America and Europe.
-It is an excellent site for disaster recovery, data backup, and content delivery networks serving both continents.
+Regional Market Reach: While a small domestic market, Iceland serves as an ideal midway point for workloads that require geographic diversity between North America and Europe.
+It is an excellent location for disaster recovery, data backup, and content delivery network (CDN) caching for transatlantic traffic.

 Natural Disaster Risk